Sanitarium Health and Wellbeing Company: Warburton

+The 1930s buildings were added to the Victorian Heritage Register on 19 February 1986 in recognition of their historical and architectural significance; and was also added to non-statutory list by the Victorian branch of the National Trust on 3 October 1985.

+The 1930s factories were unusual because it had an on-site hydro-electricity plant which also supplied the township of Warburton.
+Designed by Edward Billson in the Modernist style, Billson was the first student to graduate in architecture from The University of Melbourne, in 1914 and was articled to Walter Burley Griffin.
+Billson's design was influenced by the contemporary European models.
+In particular they draw heavily on the personal style of Dutch architect W. M. Dudok which had in turn developed through the influence of the De Stijl movement and the work of Walter Gropius.
+The main contractor was TR & L Cockram Pty Ltd, a long established and eminent family firm of master builders who constructed many significant 19th and 20th century buildings throughout Victoria.
+The buildings and their rural setting reflects the health and fitness philosophy of the Seventh Day Adventist Church providing an insight into the historical importance of the church's missionary work and its role in the development of the Australian health food industry.

+New Zealand import controversy

 In June 2017, Sanitarium caused controversy when it objected to a specialty shop-owner based in Christchurch, New Zealand, trying to import 300 boxes of Weetabix into the country.
 New Zealand Customs detained the boxes at the request of Sanitarium on the grounds the British-made Weetabix competed with and confused the branding of their own New Zealand-made 'Weet-bix'.
 Sanitarium faced a backlash in New Zealand as a result.
 After failing to come to a settlement, Sanitarium filed civil action against the shop owner.
 The case hearing began in the High Court at Christchurch on 30 July 2018.
 Weetabix is also sold as "Whole Wheat Biscuits" in Australia (as international food).

 Tax exemption

 Neither the Australia nor the New Zealand Sanitarium companies pay company tax on their profits, due to their ownership by a religious organisation.
 On their official website, Sanitarium defend their tax exemption with several points, stating they operate exclusively for charitable purposes, and that income tax exemptions are available to all companies and individuals in New Zealand who limit themselves to charitable purposes.
 However, the exemption has been criticised and is considered unfair by their competitors.

 According to their last annual return as of February 2019, businesses operated by the Seventh-day Adventist Church reported more than $10 million profit.